Treatments and drugsBy Mayo Clinic Staff

 Because baby acne typically disappears on its own within several months, no medical treatment is usually recommended.
-In some cases, however, baby acne lingers for months or even longer.
-If your baby's acne is particularly stubborn, your baby's doctor may recommend a medicated cream or other treatment.
+If your baby's acne lingers for much longer, your baby's doctor may recommend a medicated cream or other treatment.
 Don't try any over-the-counter medications without checking with your baby's doctor first.
-Some over-the-counter products may be damaging to a baby's delicate skin.
+Some of these products may be damaging to a baby's delicate skin.

 - AskMayoExpert.
 Neonatal acne.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.

 - Pielop JA.
 Benign skin and scalp lesions in the newborn and young infant. http://www.uptodate.com/home.
 Accessed March 30, 2015.

 - Rashes and skin conditions.
 American Academy of Pediatrics. http://www.healthychildren.org/English/ages-stages/baby/bathing-skin-care/Pages/Rashes-and-Skin-Conditions.aspx.
 Accessed March 30, 2015.